PixelMelt/SCSuck/README.md

 - download specific artists
 - held together with duck tape
 - download any new releases from all artists you added
-- tags downloaded files with correct metadata and covers
+- tags downloaded files with correct metadata and covers, should perfectly import to navidrome
 - uses a ridiculus amount of disk space
 - full album folders, every song is tagged as a single or album
 - no checks to stop it from using all of your disk space
 - download all the people a user is following
+- download rate limiting

+If you fail to see any of these features working, open an issue immidiately

 # Requirements
 `ffmpeg` must be accessable via CLI